 Our Projects to Date

-Our inaugural work was The Dissolution of Percy (2014/15) a unique piece of theatre about the final few years in the life of Branwell Brontë, focusing on male mental health and the value of feminism in a man’s world.
-The piece was funded by Arts Council England and performances took place at The Kings Arms Theatre in Salford and Parkside Social Club in Haworth.
+Our inaugural work was The Dissolution of Percy (2014/15) a unique piece of theatre about the final few years in the life of Branwell Brontë.
+The play focused on male mental health and the value of feminism in a man’s world, and was funded by Arts Council England.
+Performances took place at The Kings Arms Theatre in Salford and Parkside Social Club in Haworth.

 “Gripping… Fine performances… Excellent…” *****